Texas Rangers (baseball): Washington Senators (1961–1971)

 When the original Washington Senators announced their move to Minnesota to become the Twins in 1961, Major League Baseball decided to expand a year earlier than planned to stave off the twin threats of competition from the proposed Continental League and loss of its exemption from the Sherman Antitrust Act.
 As part of the expansion, the American League added two expansion teams for the season–the Los Angeles Angels and a new Washington Senators team.
 The new Senators and Angels began to fill their rosters with American League players in an expansion draft.
 The team played their inaugural season at old Griffith Stadium, then moved to the new District of Columbia Stadium in 1962 under a ten-year lease.

+President John F. Kennedy throws out the ceremonial first pitch before the first game in Senators/Rangers franchise history at Griffith Stadium on April 10, 1961.